 2019: The beginning of this year saw Jayant and Kat joined by Lisa Stice (or it happened just after the second issue appeared online), thus making Bold + Italic a better internationalised journal, with editors being based in India and the US, and writers and artists from all around the world.
 The trio then showed up with a fantastic set of 12 poems (picked from 152 passers by), 3 (of 9) pieces of prose, an artwork by Jim Zola and 2 featured poems — one each from Richard Thomas and Jamie Houghton.
 This was the third issue.

-Mid 2019: The passengers are en route, including artwork by Jeremy Nathan Marks and featured poems by Anne Casey, whose debut collection sold out twice in the past couple of years.
+Mid 2019: The passengers have reached the destination, including artwork by Jeremy Nathan Marks and featured poems by Anne Casey, whose debut collection sold out twice in the past couple of years.
+Have a look!

 Late 2019: Oh, Christmas!
 There are plans … and nobody’s going to be able to hate any of those.